 If you’re looking for more “off-the-beaten-path” things to do around London Bridge, this is it.
 I stumbled here with a friend a few years ago on a day out in London and couldn’t believe it was hiding in plain sight!

-A London Bridge hotspot filled with everything from eclectic street food finds, to pop-up shops, bars and outdoor market, and of course, vintage finds Vinegar Yard is a local go-to.
+A London Bridge hotspot filled with everything from eclectic street food finds, to pop-up shops, bars, an outdoor market, and of course, vintage finds — Vinegar Yard is a local go-to.
 But for the best experience be sure to go on a weekend when the flea market is open!

 4. Visit the Fashion & Textile Museum